Bosch Washing Machines Review

 Is a Bosch washing machine a smart move?

 While Bosch has moved much of its manufacturing away from Germany, its quality control ensures that you are getting a solid washing machine, at a fair price.
-To see how Aussie consumers rated washing machine brands in the market, you may like to check out our online ratings to give a hand in finding the right washing machine for you.
+To see how Aussie consumers rated washing machine brands in the market, check out our online ratings (below).
+This is a good starting point to find a washing machine that is right for your household and budget.

 What do customers think about Bosch Washing Machines?

-In 2017, Australian customers gave Bosch 4 out of 5 stars for Overall Customer Satisfaction for Front Loader Washing Machines.
+In 2019, Australian customers gave Bosch 4 out of 5 stars for overall customer satisfaction for front loader washing machines.